chuigda/vulkan4j/tutorial/mdbook/src/drawing/command-buffers.md

 The second parameter specifies if the pipeline object is a graphics or compute pipeline.
 We've now told Vulkan which operations to execute in the graphics pipeline and which attachment to use in the fragment shader.

-If you specified dynamic viewport and scissor for this pipeline to be dynamic in the [fixed functions chapater](../pipeline/fixed-functions.md), you need to set them in the command buffer before issuing our draw command.
+As noted in the [fixed functions chapter](../pipeline/fixed-functions.md), we did specify viewport and scissor state for this pipeline to be dynamic.
+So we need to set them in the command buffer before issuing our draw command:

 ```java
 var viewport = VkViewport.allocate(arena);